cbare/cbare.github.io/_posts/2024-11-04-towards-conversational-diagnostic-ai.md

 ## Inner and outer training loops

-The fine-tuning strategy is modeled on self-play, which is how DeepMind trained the model that [beat the world champion go player][].
+The fine-tuning strategy is modeled on self-play, which is how DeepMind trained the model that [beat the world champion go player][302].
 The design has an inner loop in which novel clinical scenarios or vignettes are assembled using "search" and used to generate new patient-doctor dialogs.

 ![AMIE system design](../images/amie-paper/amie-system-design.png)